3D printing is revolutionising manufacturing, allowing for the creation of complex and custom parts faster than ever before.

 These ceramics are known for their strength, thermal stability, and extreme hardness, making them suitable for high-performance applications such as aerospace and automotive parts.
 They are also widely used in the manufacturing of bearings, turbines, and other components that endure high stress and temperatures.

-Alumina is one of the most widely used ceramics in 3D printing.
+Alumina is one of the most widely used ceramics in this process.
 It offers high electrical insulation and wear resistance, making it ideal for electronic components and mechanical seals.
 Its chemical resistance and durability also make it suitable for biomedical applications and cutting-edge technologies in semiconductor manufacturing.

 In aerospace, technical ceramics are utilised to manufacture components like turbine blades and heat shields, which can withstand extreme temperatures and mechanical stress.